vsusheel/Agentic_Roku/README.md

 1. **Safari not responding**: Ensure Safari automation is enabled
    - Safari > Preferences > Advanced > Enable "Show Develop menu"
    - Develop > Allow Remote Automation
-2. **Browser launch failed**: The automation will automatically fall back to Firefox if Safari fails
+2. **Browser launch failed**: The automation will automatically fall back to Chrome/Chromium if Safari fails
+3. **Firefox not supported**: Playwright's Firefox browser is not supported on macOS.
+If you specify Firefox, the automation will automatically fall back to Chrome/Chromium.
+4. **Chrome incognito mode error**: Chrome in incognito mode is not supported on macOS.
+The automation automatically uses a persistent context instead of incognito mode to avoid this issue.
-3. **Chrome/Chromium blocked by Roku**: Roku Channel blocks Chrome on macOS.
-Use Safari or Firefox instead.
+5. **Chrome/Chromium blocked by Roku**: Roku Channel may block Chrome on macOS.
+Use Safari instead if Chrome is blocked.

 #### Windows 11